pratikgajjar/go-backend.how/content/posts/the-psychology-of-seeking-help.md

 These individuals come to you after trying multiple approaches to solve the problem on their own.
 They have already narrowed down the issue to a certain extent and are often seeking confirmation or a new perspective.

-- **Characteristics:**
+### Characteristics

 - Detailed explanation of what they've tried
 - Specific questions
 - High level of engagement

 ## The Exhausted Effort